Frank Heinricht

-He has been Chairman of the Board of Management of Schott AG in Mainz since June 1, 2013.
+He has been Chairman of the Board of Management of Schott AG in Mainz from 2013 to 2024.

 Life and education

-After completing a degree in physics and a doctorate in engineering at the Technical University of Berlin, he entered the professional world in 1992.
+After completing a degree in physics and a doctorate in engineering at Technische Universität Berlin, he entered the professional world in 1992.

 Professional activities

 His first professional position was at Temic Semiconductors in Heilbronn, where he was appointed General Manager and Chairman of the Integrated Circuits division in 1995.
 Following its dissolution in 1998, the company was divided into three independent entities.
 The one in which Heinricht was now Chief Executive Officer of the Integrated Circuits division was acquired by Atmel Corporation.

 Heinricht accepted a management role at Heraeus Holding GmbH in Hanau in 2003.
 He became Chairman of Heraeus in 2008.
 His responsibilities included Research and Development.